jobayer977/javascript-interview-questions/docs/05 Functions/where-is-anonymous-function-used/index.md

 ---
 title: Where is anonymous function used?
 ---
-## Where is anonymous function used?

 Anonymous functions are often arguments being passed to higher-order functions, or used for constructing the result of a higher-order function that needs to return a function.
 If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.
 An anonymous function can be useful for creating IIFE(Immediately Invoked Function)